Snow Report & 7-Day Ski Forecast 2025/26

 Country / Region Current Situation 7-Day Outlook Best Early-Season Bets Transfers

-Austria Good early-season cover on glaciers and higher slopes, with fresh snow topping things up.
-Cold pattern, bright spells midweek, then further snow from Thu into the weekend, especially in Tirol and the Arlberg.
-Sölden and other high / glacier areas in Tirol and the Arlberg region.
+Austria Very good early-season cover on glaciers and higher slopes, with Sölden and other big-name areas already open.
+Ischgl opened 27 November and Saalbach followed on 28 November, adding even more terrain for the first full ski weekend.
+Cold pattern with bright spells midweek, then further snow from late week into the weekend, especially in Tirol and the Arlberg.
+Sölden, Ischgl and other high / glacier areas in Tirol and the Arlberg region, plus the newly opened Saalbach Ski Circus.
 Austria Ski Transfers

-Switzerland Early-season skiing focused on high, snow-sure resorts and glacier terrain.
+Switzerland Early-season skiing focused on high, snow-sure resorts and glacier terrain, with excellent cover on upper slopes in the likes of Zermatt and Verbier.
+The cross-border Silvretta Arena link with Ischgl is now open from late November, creating one of the largest high-altitude domains available this early in the season.
 Very cold with a mix of sunshine and light to moderate snowfalls through the week, especially around the weekend.
-Zermatt, Verbier and other high Swiss resorts.
+Zermatt, Verbier, and the high linked slopes of the Silvretta Arena above Ischgl.
 Swiss Ski Transfers

-Italy Higher and glacier areas have a decent base; many lower resorts are still in pre-season mode with openings scheduled from early December.
-Colder air may bring top-ups to parts of the Aosta Valley and Dolomites later in the week.
-Best for planning ahead; for an emergency early-season trip, the French, Swiss and Austrian high resorts are stronger.
+Italy Higher and glacier areas have a decent base and are benefitting from recent and ongoing snowfall, while many mid- and lower-altitude resorts are in the final stages of pre-season.
+Colder air and passing disturbances may bring useful top-ups to parts of the Aosta Valley and Dolomites over the coming days.
+For an early-season trip, high resorts such as Cervinia and Livigno are strong options, alongside the French, Swiss and Austrian high resorts.
 Italy Ski Transfers

-Andorra Resorts such as Grandvalira and Arinsal are in pre-season, with opening dates scheduled for early December.
+Andorra Resorts such as Grandvalira and Arinsal remain in pre-season, with openings scheduled for early December.
 Cooler, more wintry conditions building.
 Snowfall on higher slopes helps set up the base ready for early December openings.
 Ideal for trips from early December onwards once the main Andorra domains open.
 Andorra Ski Transfers

 Bulgaria Resorts like Bansko, Borovets and Pamporovo remain closed for now, with openings projected for early to mid-December.
 Cooler air and some high-level snowfalls help kick-start the base ahead of the early December start to the main season.
 Great value option from December onwards once full operations begin.
 Bulgaria Ski Transfers

-USA (Rockies) Several Colorado resorts are already open on limited terrain, with early-season snowpack building in the central and northern Rockies.
+USA (Rockies) Several Colorado resorts are already open on a growing range of terrain, with early-season snowpack building in the central and northern Rockies.
 Mixed sunshine and snow showers over the next week, with further top-ups likely for high resorts in Colorado and Utah.
-Early-season options around Colorado and selected Utah resorts as they open through late November.
+Early-season options around Colorado and selected Utah resorts as they open through late November and early December.
 USA Ski Transfers

-Japan (Hokkaido & Honshu) First proper snowfalls are arriving in Hokkaido, with light snow reported down to base in Niseko and surrounding areas.
+Japan (Hokkaido & Honshu) First proper snowfalls are arriving in Hokkaido, with light to moderate snow reported down to resort level in Niseko and surrounding areas.
 More snow expected in northern Japan over the next week, setting up an encouraging start for late November and early December openings.
 Planning now for trips to Hakuba, Shiga Kogen, Rusutsu and Niseko from late November onwards.
 Japan Ski Transfers

 Snow Forecast by Country